English BA (Hons)

 English Major Project

-The Dissertation
+The Critical Dissertation

 Staff-Student Research Project Pathway

-Staff-Student Research Project Pathway: this alternative major project assigns the student to a member of staff's research project, providing them with research aims and questions.
+This alternative major project assigns the student to a member of staff's research project, providing them with research aims and questions.
 The student works with the staff member to produce original research on the topic, culminating in a written project detailing findings and analysis.

 The English Graduate Portfolio

 Get ready for life after graduation with this practical, professional module.
-You have the option to take a work placement, or produce a creative solution to a professional commission from one our our cultural partners.
+You have the option to take a work placement, or to produce a creative solution to a professional commission from one of our cultural partners.
 Whether you are building your creative portfolio, or boosting your CV, this module will give you the evidence you need to achieve your career goals.

-Optional modules typically include - choose three from:
+Optional modules - choose three from:

 Contemporary Literature, Culture and Theory